AEO, GEO, GIO: What's the Difference, and Which One Does Your Business Actually Need?

 The honest answer: probably all three, layered on top of each other.

-But if you're just starting and need to prioritize:
+But if you're starting from scratch and need to prioritize:

-- Zero AI visibility today → Start with GEO fundamentals: technical access, content structure, SEO base.
+- Zero AI visibility today → Start with GEO fundamentals: check your robots.txt allows GPTBot and ClaudeBot, fix content structure, build your SEO base.

-- Some visibility but inconsistent or neutral → Focus on GIO: sentiment, external mentions, brand entity building.
+- Some visibility but inconsistent or neutral descriptions → Focus on GIO: work on external mentions, review sentiment, ensure your brand entity is described consistently across sources.

-- Want to know exactly where you stand before deciding → Get a GIO audit.
+- Want to know exactly where you stand before deciding → Get an audit that measures all three dimensions.

 Ready to see how AI describes your brand?